jupyter-book/jupyter-book/docs/start/cross-reference.md

 The goal of this tutorial is to introduce the concept of cross-references, and explore their uses in creating richer reading and sharing experiences.
 :::

-At the heart of Jupyter Book, and the MyST engine that powers it, is the concept of {term}`structured data`.
+At the heart of Jupyter Book, and the MyST Document Engine that powers it, is the concept of {term}`structured data`.
 Every Jupyter Book (MyST) website publishes its structured data publically, making it possible for entire communities to publish and share knowledge and resources in a highly connected fashion.
 For example, here is a rich cross-reference to the <https://mystmd.org> guide: <xref:guide#myst-xref>.
 By hovering over the previous link with your mouse cursor, you can see a rich-preview of the link's contents, powered by _structured data_.

 ## Declaring external websites

 In order to create a rich cross-reference to an external resource, you must first inform Jupyter Book of where to find it by adding entries to the `project.references` mapping.
-The entries in `project.references` can be Jupyter Book 2 (MyST-MD) websites, or Jupyter Book 1 (Sphinx) websites.
-Only MyST-MD references support the rich features like hover-previews.
+The entries in `project.references` can be Jupyter Book 2 (MyST Document Engine) websites, or Jupyter Book 1 (Sphinx) websites.
+Only MyST references support the rich features like hover-previews.

 For example, we could link to the main <https://mystmd.org/guide> website: